Siw Malmkvist: Career

-Her breakthrough came in 1959 when she was a hostess at Lennart Hylands television show Stora famnen.
-The same year she won Melodifestivalen with the song "Augustin", but did not get to represent Sweden in Eurovision Song Contest as Brita Borg was internally selected to sing the song in Cannes.
-With the song "Augustin", Malmkvist got her first hit song, it went on to place fourth in the magazine Show-Business' best seller list on 1 March 1959, and sold over 60,000 copies.
-Malmkvist would one year later be representing Sweden in the Eurovision Song Contest 1960 in London with the song "Alla andra får varann", where she ended up placing tenth, in the Swedish Melodifestivalen the same year Inger Berggren and Östen Warnerbring had won with that song, but Malmkvist had been internally selected for Eurovision.
-Malmkvist again won Melodifestivalen in 1961, with the song ”April, April”, but again SVT internally selected another singer to perform it in Eurovision, this time Lill-Babs.
+Her breakthrough came in 1959 when she was a hostess on Lennart Hyland's television show Stora famnen.
+The same year, she won Melodifestivalen with the song "Augustin", but did not get to represent Sweden in Eurovision Song Contest, as Brita Borg was internally selected to sing the song in Cannes.
+With the song "Augustin", Malmkvist got her first hit song.
+It went on to place fourth on Show-Business magazine's bestseller list on 1 March 1959, and sold over 60,000 copies.
+One year later, Malmkvist would represen Sweden in the Eurovision Song Contest 1960 in London with the song "Alla andra får varann", where she ended up placing tenth.
+In the Swedish Melodifestivalen the same year, Inger Berggren and Östen Warnerbring had won with the same song song, but Malmkvist had been internally selected for Eurovision.
+Malmkvist again won Melodifestivalen in 1961, with the song "April, April", but again, SVT internally selected another singer to perform it in Eurovision, this time Lill-Babs.

 In 1959, she launched her career in West Germany, where she became very popular.
 In 1961, she had a hit song with the song "Danke für die Blumen".
-Already in 1960, she released the song "Die Liebe ist ein seltsames Spiel" under the pseudonym "Die Jolly Sisters".
-Later she would release the song in Sweden as well with the title "Tunna skivor", which became a hit song and topped the chart for seven weeks and sold over 97,000 copies.
+In 1960, she released the song "Die Liebe ist ein seltsames Spiel" under the pseudonym "Die Jolly Sisters".
+Later, she would release the song in Sweden as well with the title "Tunna skivor", which became a hit, topping the chart for seven weeks and selling over 97,000 copies.
 Her next song, "Läs inte brevet jag skrev dej", sold over 80,000 copies.
-In 1963 and onward, she lived in Helsinki, Finland, with her husband Lasse Mårtenson and their daughter.
+From 1963 onward, she lived in Helsinki, Finland, with her husband Lasse Mårtenson and their daughter.
 During this time in 1964, she became the first Swedish singer to place on the Billboard hit list.
-Along with Umberto Marcato she sang the song "Sole Sole Sole" in Italian and peaked at number 58 for five weeks.
+Along with Umberto Marcato, she sang the song "Sole Sole Sole" in Italian and peaked at number 58 for five weeks.